 What is a retirement home?
 Many people aren’t aware of this umbrella term which refers to a wide range of property types that aim to give retirees an enjoyable and relaxing post-work living experience (and one that caters to any additional care needs).

 Whatever your circumstances, retirement homes can provide a safe, luxurious and comfortable environment for those in later life.
 Continue reading to learn more about the different types of retirement homes, the benefits and how much they cost.

 Browse the best retirement homes near you through Lottie.

-Retirement living developments offer secure, vibrant and luxurious housing with state-of-the-art facilities for older adults.
+Retirement homes offer secure, vibrant and luxurious housing with state-of-the-art facilities for older adults.
 Request a free retirement living shortlist and we’ll recommend retirement properties matching your budget, location and desired facilities.